Overview

 in their capacity as a licensed insurance agent.
 Please note AMJ’s IARs will be

-appropriately licensed to sell insurance products in the states the insurance products are
+appropriately licensed to sell insurance products in the states where the insurance

 Selection of Other Advisers or Managers and How This Adviser is